May 14, 2026

 Most tools either lack universal app support or require complex setup and training

-Voice typing can increase writing speed up to 4x compared to manual typing
+Voice typing can increase writing speed up to 3x-4x compared to manual typing

-Built-in Mac dictation is convenient but limited to short sessions and basic commands
+Built-in dictation on Mac and Windows is convenient but limited to short sessions and basic commands

 What Is Voice Dictation Software for Mac?